 whether any such transaction described above is to be settled by delivery of common stock or such other securities, in cash or otherwise.
 In addition, we and each such person agrees that, without the prior written consent of Morgan Stanley & Co.
-Incorporated on behalf of the underwriters, it will not, during the period ending 180 days after the date of this prospectus, make any demand for, or exercise any right with respect to, the registration of any shares of common stock or any security convertible into or exercisable or exchangeable for common stock.
+Incorporated (and with respect to us and certain of our stockholders, without the further consent of Merrill Lynch, Pierce, Fenner & Smith Incorporated and UBS Securities LLC) on behalf of the underwriters, it will not, during the period ending 180 days after the date of this prospectus, make any demand for, or exercise any right with respect to, the registration of any shares of common stock or any security convertible into or exercisable or exchangeable for common stock.